1x-technologies/1xgpt/README.md

 |![til](./assets/generated_offset2427733.gif)|![til](./assets/generated_offset7563323.gif)|![til](./assets/generated_offset1120492.gif)|![til](./assets/generated_offset11858544.gif)|![til](./assets/generated_offset7469949.gif)|![til](./assets/generated_offset9524185.gif)|![til](./assets/generated_offset2240984.gif)|![til](./assets/generated_offset9710934.gif)|

 ## Challenges

+Each example is a sequence of 16 images at 2Hz (so 8 seconds total), and your goal is to predict the next image given the previous ones.

 - **Compression Challenge ($1000 prize)**: Can you achieve a cross entropy loss on held-out video tokens lower than 2.1?
 The first submission to achieve this wins a prize of $1000.
 To participate in the challenge, fill in your model predictions in `evaluate.py`.
 - **Sampling Challenge ($1000 prize)**: Future prediction methods are not necessarily restricted to next-logit prediction.
 You can, for example, use methods like GANs, Diffusion, and MaskGIT to generate future images.
 Can you generate future latents with an accuracy of 45% or a LPIPS of 0.1?